vinniefalco/LuaBridge/README.md

     void bar (char const*) {
     }

-The following statement will register everything into a namespace:
+The will register everything into the namespace "test":

     getGlobalNamespace (L)
       .beginNamespace ("test")